Cable Lock: Why you should never buy one!

 What's more, I don't find them very easy to use.
 They're long and unwieldy.
 So they're difficult to carry around.
 They can be difficult to get around your bike when you lock up.
 And difficult to un-tangle from your bike when you leave.

-For sure a cable lock is only going to provide the most superficial protection.
+But you need to accept that a cable lock is only going to provide the most superficial protection.
 If a thief wants your wheel or seat, he will be able to take them easily.

-As secondary security a cable lock is better than nothing I suppose.
-However, there are much more secure and easier ways to protect your wheels and seat.
+To be honest there are much more secure and easier ways to protect your wheels and seat.
 And I'd urge you to check them out before you buy a cable lock for this purpose.